 EBP enables nurses to evaluate research so they understand the risks or effectiveness of a diagnostic test or treatments.
 The application of EBP enables nurses to include patients in their care plan.
 This allows patients to have a proactive role in their own healthcare since they can voice concerns, share their values and preferences and make suggestions on how they want to proceed.

 What Is the Advantage of EBP for Healthcare Organizations?

 With the application of EBP comes better patient outcomes, which can decrease the demand for healthcare resources.
 Thus, healthcare organizations can reduce expenses.
 For example, outdated practices may have included supplies, equipment or products that are no longer necessary for certain procedures or techniques.

 What Is the History of EBP?

-In 1996 David Sackett introduced the term evidence-based medicine along with a definition that is still widely used today.
-Unlike Cochrane, Sackett felt that EBP should not only focus on research but should merge evidence, clinical experience and patient values.
-As other healthcare professions began adopting Sackett's concept for patient care, it was renamed evidenced-based practice.
+In the 1990s, medical pioneers like David Sackett and Gordon Guyatt furthered the conceptual development and practice of what was then known as evidence-based medicine.
+Unlike Cochrane, Sackett felt that EBP should not only focus on research but should also merge evidence, clinical experience and patient values.
+As other healthcare professions began adopting this concept for patient care, it was renamed evidenced-based practice.

 EBP is an essential component of safe, quality patient care.
 Nurses must be aware of current practices in order to provide care to patients with complicated and debilitating conditions.

-Learn more about the EIU online RN to BSN program.
+Learn more about the Eastern Illinois University online RN to BSN program.